Lee Johnston (motorcyclist)

-Lee Johnston (born 1989) is a motorcycle racer from Maguiresbridge, County Fermanagh, Northern Ireland who currently competes in the British Supersport Championship for Sencat by Swan Racing.
+Lee Johnston (born March 10 1989) is a motorcycle racer from Maguiresbridge, County Fermanagh, Northern Ireland who currently competes in the British Supersport Championship for Sencat by Swan Racing.
 He is a successful road racer, having won the North West 200 five times and 2019 Isle of Man TT in the Supersport class.

 Career

 Early career

 Johnston first began competing in motorcycle racing as a teenager, winning national championships on Minimoto bikes.
 He then moved British Superstock, originally in the National Superstock 1000 class and then National Superstock 600, winning the latter category in 2008.

-He graduated to the main British Supersport Championship in 2009, and finished 12th overall in the standings with a best result of fifth.
+Johnston graduated to the main British Supersport Championship in 2009, and finished 12th overall in the standings with a best result of fifth.
 For the 2010 season, he contested all but one round of the championship and finished in 13th place.
 In 2011, he signed a deal with East Coast Construction team, and finished the season in 16th place.
 Following the 2011 season, Johnston moved primarily to road racing.

 Road racing

 Johnston first competed in road racing in 2011, when East Coast Construction invited him to North West 200, Isle of Man TT and Ulster Grand Prix, taking a podium in the latter.
 He competed in the three races for the following eight years, switching to a Honda bike in 2017, on which he finished second at the 2017 North West 200.
 The following year, he moved back to Yamaha, with East Coast Construction now known as Ashcourt Racing, and won the North West 200.
 In 2019, he achieved his first victory at the Isle of Man TT in the Supersport race.

 Major road races were cancelled in 2020 and 2021 due to the COVID-19 pandemic.

 During practice for the 2023 North West 200, Johnston crashed heavily and sustained serious injuries, including a broken femur, shoulder and ribs, along with a collapsed lung.
 In 2025, BBC released a film titled Ride or Die which partially focused on Johnston's accident and recovery.

 Johnston attempted to return to road racing in 2024, but broke his leg during testing in Spain.
 This left him unable to compete in both the North West 200 and the Isle of Man TT.
 However, he was able to recover in time for the Manx Grand Prix in August, competing in the Lightweight class, and finished in second place.

-He chose not to return to the North West 200 and Isle of Man TT in 2025, instead focusing on his British Supersport campaign, although he did participate in BBC Northern Ireland's coverage of both events.
+Johnston chose not to return to the North West 200 and Isle of Man TT in 2025, instead focusing on his British Supersport campaign, although he did participate in BBC Northern Ireland's coverage of both events.